-In order to analyze it influences of the baffles in the flow of heat in a determined area, was used a described apparatus below (Fig. 1):
+In order to analyze the influences of the baffles in the heat flux in a determined area, it was used an apparatus described below (Fig. 1):

-- Four aluminum plates with black paint in external surface and covered internally with aluminum leaf, in order to increase the reflector effect of this surface, and settled in order to form a box without upper and downer surfaces; - Fifty radiometers constituted of a copper plate (sensors) with black paint in external surface and a thermocouple in internal surface.
+- Four aluminum plates with black paint in external surface and covered internally with aluminum leaf, in order to increase the reflector effect of this surface, and settled in order to form a box without upper and downer surfaces. - Fifty radiometers constituted of a copper plate (sensors) with black paint in external surface and a thermocouple in internal surface.
 These sensors are fixed in the aluminum body through small supports of Teflon with rip.
-To isolate the internal part of the body of radiometer an isolating blanket (Multilayer Insulation MLI) was glued in the inferior part; - The lamp had been fixed in a steel support that is only supported in the box of baffles for possible changes.
-The symmetry of setup helped in the confection of these supports.
+To isolate the internal part of the radiometer body an isolating blanket (Multilayer Insulation MLI) was glued in the inferior part. - The lamp had been fixed in a steel support that is only supported in the box of baffles for possible changes.
+The symmetry of setup helped in the making of these supports.